chownces/NoteWorthy-Documentation/docs/project-overview/implementationdetails/whytechstack.md

     - This also means less work when implementing the API as we do not need multiple endpoints with specific shapes, while allowing the frontend to only query the data it needs!

+Over and above, *GraphQL* has a strong type system that is written down as a *GraphQL schema*.
+This schema defines the API, and serves as a contract between the client and backend, which tells the client how to access the data in the backend.

+- This means that once the schema is defined, the frontend and backend teams can work independently and quicker since both are aware of the structure of data that is sent over the API!

 ##### MongoDB
 As we are working with dynamically structured data, using a document NoSQL database like *MongoDB* is a no-brainer.
 Also, it is widely documented and well-integrated with *NodeJS* via libraries such as *Mongoose*.
 Deployment is also made easy with SaaS such as *MongoDB Atlas*.